OWASP/crAPI/README.md

 4. Visit `http://localhost:8888`

-**Note**: All emails are sent to mailhog service and can be checked on `http://localhost:8025`
+**Note**: All emails are sent to mailhog service by default and can be checked on `http://localhost:8025`
+You can change the smtp configuration if required however all emails with domain **example.com** will still go to mailhog.

 If you would like to deploy on kubernetes we have sample k8s configs already created.
 Check [the setup instructions][setup-k8s] for more details.